 Sometimes self-stick vinyl tiles won’t stick only after the fact.
 To fix a tile that pops up later, reactivate the adhesive by heating it up with an iron.
 Then weigh the tile down with a nice stack of heavy books, or bricks.
 Anything that’s stackable and heavy that you have handy will work.
 Leave the weight in place for at least 24 hours.

-If a tile fails completely and heat won’t stick it back down, there’s a fix.
+If a vinyl tile fails completely and heat won’t stick it back down, there’s a fix.
 Clean both the back of the tile and clean the spot on the floor where the tile goes with ammonia.
 Wear gloves!
-This removes any dirt and old adhesive.
-Then brush down some new adhesive.
+The ammonia removes any dirt and old adhesive.
+It’s best to remove the old adhesive that’s failed so you can replace it with new.
+Brush down some new adhesive on the floor.
 Let it sit a minute to get tacky.
 Lay the tile down, then place a piece of wax paper over it and stack some heavy weights on it for at least 24 hours.

 I’ve had reasonable success with vinyl planks that look like wood and with vinyl tiles that look more like stone.
 If you’re willing to pay $1 per square foot, you won’t have much trouble finding something that looks good.